cindy1851646/interactive-tutorials/tutorials/learn-html.org/en/Backgrounds.md

 Exercise<br>
 --------

-1.Background-color: The (background-color) property specifies the background color of an element.<br>
+1.Background-color: The &lt;background-color&gt; property specifies the background color of an element.<br>